U.S. court denies Apple's bid to delay e-books damages trial

 Cote has also appointed a federal monitor to supervise Apple's compliance policies.
 The company has strenuously objected to the monitor's activities, calling them intrusive and too costly.

 The five publishers previously agreed to pay more than $166 million to settle related antitrust charges.
-They include Lagardere SCA's Hachette Book Group Inc, News Corp's HarperCollins Publishers LLC, Penguin Group (USA) Inc, CBS Corp's Simon & Schuster Inc and Verlagsgruppe Georg von Holtzbrinck GmbH's Macmillan.
+They include Lagardere SCA's (LAGA.PA) Hachette Book Group Inc, News Corp's (NWSA.O) HarperCollins Publishers LLC, Penguin Group (USA) Inc, CBS Corp's (CBS.N) Simon & Schuster Inc and Verlagsgruppe Georg von Holtzbrinck GmbH's Macmillan.

 The case is In Re: Electronic Books Antitrust Litigation, U.S. et al. v.
 Apple Inc. et al., 2nd U.S. Circuit Court of Appeals, No. 13-3741.